Supply Chain Management ,BS

 Career track progression could lead to the vice president level in supply chain-related areas.
 ASU supply chain management graduates are recruited by firms from around the world and in all sectors of the economy, including:

 Graduates of the supply chain management program are highly sought-after and have excellent placements.
-The following are some positions that supply chain management graduates have obtained:
+Positions that supply chain management graduates have obtained include:

 Career example titles and salaries listed below are not necessarily entry level, and students should take into consideration how years of experience, geographical location, and required advanced degrees or certifications may affect pay scales.